sooperdice/MobileAutomationChallenge/README.md

 To run in eclipse or other IDE
-1. Right Click TheScoreTest\testng.xml > run as TestNG Suite
+1. Right Click MobileAutomationProject\testng.xml > run as TestNG Suite
 2. Select "Run As" > "TestNG Suite"